-Attorneys need to realize that an animal behaviorist differs from dog trainer in terms of the qualification and knowledge serving as an animal bite expert.
+Attorneys need to realize that an animal behaviorist differs from the dog trainer in terms of the qualifications and knowledge serving as an animal bite expert.
 The differences between the two professions are often not appreciated by attorneys seeking an animal bite expert for expert opinion in their lawsuit.
 In this article, I briefly outline these differences.

 Difference between dog trainers and animal behaviorists in terms of qualifications

 The basic difference between these two type of individuals stems from in fact that the animal behaviorist possesses a Ph.D. degree as a result of usually 4 yrs. of graduate study in the science of animal behavior.
 This is a qualification which almost all dog trainers lack.

 The study of animal behavior is an established scientific discipline taught at most major universities.
 Advanced degrees have been offered in this discipline for quite some time, but it has only been in the last few decades that animal behaviorists with advanced degrees have left the confines of academia and have attempted to apply this science to real-world situations, such as in the courtroom.

 A dog trainer does have an area of expertise, however.
 Namely, how to teach a dog to perform a certain task, such as engaging in an obedience procedure, teaching the dog to fetch, roll over, etc. Dog trainers possess expertise in the “how” type questions: how to make a dog sit, lie-down, come-when-called, etc. Such expertise is of value but it is of limited use in dog bite cases.